mzia-CH/Styleguides/bash/bash.md

   - **Outputs and return values**, if applicable.
 - Define all functions before they are used to ensure clarity.

-  ### Additional Notes:
-  Variable initialisation inside functions is not required prior to use in loops.
+- Variable initialisation inside functions is not required prior to use in loops.
 For example:
   ```sh
   get_configuration () {
       for definition in $(find ${PIPELINE_DEFINITIONS} -type f -name ${pipeline}); do